RaccoonlabDev/docs/doc/rangefinder/README.md

 ## 6. Parameters

-Available list of parameters is shown on the picture below:
+The list of parameters is shown in the picture below:

 ![scheme](rangefinder_params.png?raw=true "scheme")

-Using parameters you may specify type of sensor (now it supports only LW20/C)
+Using parameters you may specify the type of sensor (now it supports only LW20/C)

 | rangefinder_type value | corresponded sensor type  |
 | ---------------------- | ------------------------- |